Skip Navigation or Skip to Content

 The Brain Dance is a movement series composed of eight developmental patterns that healthy human beings naturally move through in the first year of life.
 Cycling through these patterns, whether sitting or standing, daily or weekly, has been proven beneficial for reorganizing our central nervous system and may help fill any gaps in our neurological system caused by illness, environment, injury, or cognitive decline.
 Performed in a calm and flowing pattern to relaxing music, the movements release stress, improve range of motion, and encourage oxygenation and mind/body connection.
 No dance experience required!

-• A Taste of France | On Campus | NEW!
+• A Taste of France| Off Campus |

 • Fee: $40.00